Kathmandu Valley Logs 24 New Cases

 The Ministry of Health and Population (MoHP) confirmed 24 new cases of COVID-19 in the Kathmandu Valley.

-Of the new 24 infections, Kathmandu district records 18 cases, Lalitpur 5 and Bhaktapur 1.
+Of the new 24 infections, Kathmandu district records 23 cases and 1 in Lalitpur.

 VOL. 15, No. 21, June.24,2022 (Ashad 10.
 2079) Publisher and Editor: Keshab Prasad Poudel Online Register Number: DOI 584/074-75